CairX/patcher/README.md

 To keep the file/directory names consistent and not having to think something up the list below will provide names.

 #### Files
 Based upon fruits.
-Inspriation taken from [Wikipedia](https://simple.wikipedia.org/wiki/List_of_fruits).
+Inspiration taken from [Wikipedia](https://simple.wikipedia.org/wiki/List_of_fruits).
 * apple
 * blueberry
 * coconut